HIM 100 Introduction to the Health Information Management Field (3)

 HIM 493 Senior Seminar (2)

 Final summary course with discussion of current events in the health information management field and preparation to enter the job market.
 Includes a final comprehensive examination on the curriculum (a mock certification examination for the registered health information administrator).
-Pre/Corequisite: HIM 450 and permission of HIM Program Coordinator.
+Pre/Corequisite: HIM 410.
+Permission of HIM Coordinator Required.
+Minimum C grade required.

 HIM 494 Professional Practice Experience II – Specialty (1)

-Rotations through various non-hospital health information management service areas in facilities, such as those dealing with mental health, developmental disabilities, long‑term care, hospice, home care, ambulatory care, disease registries, correctional health and occupational health.
-Co-requisite: HIM 400.
-Prerequisite: Matriculated status in the SUNY Polytechnic Institute HIM program.
+Rotations through various non-hospital health information management service areas in facilities, such as those dealing with mental health, developmental disabilities, long term care, hospice, home care, ambulatory care, disease registries, correctional health and occupational health.
+Corequisite: HIM 400.
+Prerequisite: HIM 392, Matriculated status in SUNY Polytechnic Institute HIM program.
+Minimum C grade required.

 HIM 495 Professional Practice Experience III – Management (3)

-Completion of a three-week experience in the health information management services area of a type of health–related organization of the student’s choice.
+Completion of a three-week experience in health information management services area of a type of health- related organization of the student’s choice.
 Students will apply management skills learned in the health information management curriculum and they will complete at least one management-level project for the organization.
-Co-requisites: completion of or concurrent enrollment in HIM 450 and HIM 440.
+Co-requisites: completion of or concurrent enrollment in HIM 410 and HIM 440.
 Prerequisite: Matriculated status in the SUNY Polytechnic Institute HIM program.
+Minimum C grade required.